KoffeeJava/WeatherFetch/README.md

 # How to install and setup

-Install by running the install script (`sudo ./install`) then setup wfetch via `wfetch -s`
+## Linux
+To install and setup wfetch on linux, I created a simple program called wfetch-util.

+Run `./wfetch-util -i` in root and follow the wizzard to install wfetch and then setup by running `./wfetch-util -s` and follow that wizzard to.

+## Windows and Macos
+Installing is just downloading the lastest version as you guys only get the portable version!
+(Macos can put into /Applications)

+You can setup by running the WM-setup program by running `./WM-setup` for both oses.

 # How to uninstall

+## Linux
-Download or open the latest release of wftech and run `sudo ./uninstall`
+Download or open the latest release of wftech and run `./wfetch-util -u` **(NOT IN ROOT)** and follow the wizzard.

+## Windows and Macos
+Just delete the directory wfetch is in :) (The pros of portable programs!)

 # FAQ

 ## How do I get an Weather API key?

-First, go to the (Weather API)[https://www.weatherapi.com/] website and then sign up.
+First, go to the [Weather API](https://www.weatherapi.com/) website and then sign up.
 When finished creating an account, login then copy your api key.
 Make sure to paste that api key to setup.

 ## Why don't you provide an api key?